Skipping Weight-Loss Medications During the Holidays

 A balancing act of sorts, titrating Ozempic helps you get the treatment’s maximum benefits while experiencing the minimum possible adverse effects.

 Once you’ve had a clinical consultation here at Levity your Ozempic prescription will then be prepared.
-Everyone starting treatment will begin on the lowest dose, before increasing every four weeks to help your body adjust to the medication.
-The starting dose for Ozempic is 0.25 mg for weeks 1–4.
-Then, provided your clinical team is happy with your progress and that you’re tolerating your medication well, you can move up to a typical dosage of 0.5 mg for weeks 5–8, 1.0 mg for weeks 9–12, 1.5 mg for weeks 13–16 and 2 mg from 17 weeks onwards.
+Everyones starting treatment will begin on the lowest dose, before increasing every four weeks to help your body adjust to the medication.
+The escalation process for Ozempic begins at a starting dose of 0.25 mg for the first four weeks.
+If well-tolerated, the dose typically increases to 0.5 mg in weeks 5–8, then to 1.0 mg in weeks 9–12, and finally up to 2 mg by week 13, the maximum dose if needed.
+This gradual increase helps minimize adverse effects while optimizing treatment effectiveness.
 You may not need to increase all the way up to 2 mg depending on how your body responds to Ozempic – this will be decided during your clinical check-ins.

 Each body reacts differently to medication.
 While every subsequent dosage adjustment must be approved by your Levity clinician first, you can choose to remain on your current dose for longer should you wish to.
 This is particularly recommended if you’re experiencing side effects or simply don’t feel ready for an increased dose.
 If and when an Ozempic dose changes, it is still taken the exact same way – a self-administered subcutaneous injection in the abdomen, thigh, or upper arm using a pre-filled pen.